Isliiide/d3_tas/README.md

 Pressing key M in a demo playback will cancel the demo flag, and you'll be able to take control of the ship and play normally.
 Although this only works if you started the demo record when controls were allowed for the ship (ie: not during a cutscene)

 The current velocity of the ship is also printed in HUD messages.
 It's a way to save this info in the demo file, so when the demo is canceled, the ship is given the velocity it should have had, instead of stopping still.

+*When playing a level, an automatic demo recording will trigger when the intro cutscene ends.
+The name of the file is "autodemo.dem".
+Don't forget to end the demo before the level ends, or then the next level will be loaded and this file will be overwritten.
+When exiting demo playback using key_m, an automatic demo will also be triggerd on the same frame, with the name "autodemo" + the gameFrame value displayed in the hud.
+This is meant to avoid naming collisions, but the runner should handle these files themselves.*

+## Keys recap
-Pressing U will lock/unlock the current velocity
+- U : will lock/unlock the current velocity
+- J : toggle step by step mode
+- K : change slomo factor (or advance one step in step by step mode)
+- L : toggle diagonal controls
+- M : (in demo playback) escapes the playback

-# Known problems :
+## Known problems :

 - the playback of inputs is still subject to desync issues, and the mere fact of leaving the first lv1 room gets complicated.
 - robots don't reliably act the same upon playing back / restarting level